Proper disposal of COVID-19 RAT test kits and PPE

 - Trash tags are for curbside garbage pick up only and can not be used at a Community Recycling Centre.

 - You cannot use your neighbours trash tags, and your neighbour can not use yours.
 Trash tags are not transferrable.

 Trash tags should not be sold, traded or redistributed.
 They are for the dedicated use of the household they were provided to.
 Unused trash tags can be placed in your garbage.

 If you have more than one garbage bag every week

 A special consideration policy has been developed for medical circumstances, households with two or more children under the age of four, registered home day cares and agricultural businesses with a need to set out more bags or cans of garbage.
 If you are approved for special consideration you will be given extra trash tags that you can use when you need them.
-Your blue trash tags are valid until March 31, 2017.
-New pink trash tags must be used starting April 1.
-You must reapply by March 1 to receive your new tags by April 1.
+Your green trash tags expire April 1, 2022.
+Your blue trash tags are valid until March 31, 2023.
+You must reapply by March 1, 2023 to receive your new tags by April 1, 2023.

 To apply for special consideration:

 - fill out the online special consideration form